dai-anna/dai-anna.github.io/content/publication/job-recs/index.md

 ---
-title: Enhancing Job Market Adaptability with Explainable, Skill-Based Course Recommendation System
+title: Course Recommender Systems Need to Consider the Job Market

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here